Human Rights, Certificate

 • articulate justifications of human rights frameworks and regimes as well as critiques of discourses on, and approaches to, human rights;

-• explain foundational international human rights legal concepts and the interpretation and application of norms as well as the limits of the law in advancing human rights;
+• identify the potential and the limits of the law in advancing human rights;

 • identify the basic operational functions of international and domestic legal regimes involved with the promulgation, promotion, and protection of modern human rights standards;